chris-short/devopsish.com/content/post/100/index.md

 [My (somewhat) complete salary history as a software engineer](https://humanwhocodes.com/blog/2018/10/my-somewhat-complete-salary-history-software-engineer/): I don't think now would be the best time to share my salary publicly given the acquisition but, I routinely share it with underrepresented folks.
 If you're considering negotiating a raise or are aiming for a new role and want to talk, please let me know.

-[How the new CNCF co-chair is scaling up the Kubernetes community](https://siliconangle.com/2018/10/30/new-cncf-co-chair-scaling-kubernetes-community-womenintech/): "Prior to Kubernetes, Kuo hadn’t endeavored into the world of open source, but the concept of a customizable, community-developed technology quickly won her over."
+[How the new CNCF co-chair is scaling up the Kubernetes community](https://siliconangle.com/2018/10/30/new-cncf-co-chair-scaling-kubernetes-community-womenintech/): "Prior to Kubernetes, Kuo hadn't endeavored into the world of open source, but the concept of a customizable, community-developed technology quickly won her over."

 [2 dead after Amazon building partially collapses in Baltimore](https://www.cnn.com/2018/11/03/us/baltimore-amazon-building-collapse/index.html): "Two people have died in a partial building collapse at an Amazon Fulfillment Center in southeast Baltimore, officials said Saturday."